 New suppliers of materials are subject to a risk-oriented supplier audit covering quality, compliance, environmental and social concerns.
 In addition, we conduct audits of existing suppliers based on a priority matrix covering the same matters.

-We developed a standardised questionnaire used in the supplier audits which includes sec-tions on human rights and labour standards, occupational health, environmental protection and the fight against corruption.
+We developed a standardised questionnaire for use in the supplier audits which includes sections on human rights and labour standards, occupational health, environmental protection and the fight against corruption.

 8.5.
 Training

-To keep awareness high and ensure that measures preventing modern slavery are part of day-to-day business we have included respective aspects in our development efforts for suppliers and auditors.
+To keep awareness high and ensure that measures preventing modern slavery are part of day-to-day business, we have included respective aspects in our development efforts for employees and suppliers.

 - Suppliers are supported by our Supplier Quality Guideline and are invited to seek for support in case needed.

-To ensure a common understanding of our principles and the risks of modern slavery and hu-man trafficking in our supply chain and our business, we provide a basic social compliance training to our employees in as well as targeted training for relevant departments.
+- To ensure a common understanding of our principles and the risks of modern slavery and human trafficking we provide additional targeted training for relevant departments, if necessary.